jj5/mini-project/src/JMP001-jj5/README.md

 The XC4430 library is included in the `ino/Symbol_Keyboard/XC4630d.c` file which is provided with this code.

 There are scripts in the `bin` directory for doing various code-generation tasks.
 The main task is to generate C header files which include the bitmap font data for each symbol.
-To run all the code generation there is a master script:
+To run all the code generation there is a main script:
 `bin/gen.sh`.

 The specification for each button we might like to support is in a simple machine-readable file: `doc/spec.txt`.